Skip To Main Content

 TEAM NOTES

-• The offense's 41 points were their most against a Power Four opponent since dropping 59 on Arizona State in 2023.
+• The Wildcats 38 points in the first half were their most in a half since dropping 38 at Arizona State in the 2023 Territorial Cup.

-• Oklahoma State won the opening coin toss and elected to defer to the second half.
-Arizona received the opening kickoff.
+• Colorado won the opening coin toss and elected to defer to the second half.
+Arizona elected to receive the opening kick.

 INDIVIDUAL NOTES

-• QB Noah Fifita's 57 career passing touchdowns are tie for the third most in program history.
-He is 10 passing touchdowns shy of the two players tied for the program record with 67 pass TDs: Nick Foles (2009–11) and Willie Tuitama (2005–08).
+• QB Noah Fifita's 65 career passing touchdowns are the third most in program history.
+He is two passing touchdowns shy of the two players tied for the program record with 67 pass TDs: Nick Foles (2009–11) and Willie Tuitama (2005–08).

 Previous Postgame Notes